glouppe/info8006-introduction-to-ai/lecture2.md

     - The number of nodes to maintain in memory is the size of the fringe, which will be the largest at the last tier.
 That is $O(b^d)$

 .center.width-50[![](figures/lec2/bfs-properties.png)]

+???

+R: dont we also need to store all nodes above?

 ---